msteinbeck/tinyspline/README.md

 #### Compiling From Source
 TinySpline uses the CMake build system to compile and package its interfaces.
-The C interface is implemented in ANSI C (C89) and, thus, should be compatible with almost every compiler.
-All other features of TinySpline are optional and will be disabled if CMake does not find the corresponding dependencies;
-however, CMake and an appropriate C/C++ compiler must be available, regardless of the interface you want to build.
-The following compiler suites are tested:
-GCC, Clang, and MSVC.
-In order to create the bindings, Swig (3.0.1 or above) must be available.
+The following compiler suites are tested: GCC, Clang, and MSVC.
+In order to create the bindings, Swig (3.0.1 or later) must be available.
 Each binding may have further dependencies to generate the source code of the target language.
 The following table gives an overview:

 Language | Dependencies to Generate Source | (Relative) Output Directory
 -------- | ------------------------------- | ---------------------------